Theboiboi8/rust_charset_extractor/README.md

 Use with `cargo run` or use `cargo build --release` to build an executable file, which is located in `/target/release`, which can be run in a terminal with `./rust_charset_extractor`
 > [!IMPORTANT]
-> By Default, this will parse an example String.
+> By default, this will parse an example String.
 >
 > To set a custom input, pass in `-i INPUT` or`--input INPUT` (`-- -i INPUT` or `-- -input INPUT` when using `cargo run`, i.e. `cargo run -- --input INPUT`)
 >